ajmal017/augustus/README.md

 ## Contribution
 The author is very appreciated for any useful issues and pull requests.
 ## Roadmap
 Now it is in an actively early development stage.
-Still need some time for the formal release.
-Do not use it in the production environment now.
+However, the 1.0.0 version is coming very soon.
 ## License
 [MIT license](https://opensource.org/licenses/MIT)